dcelisgarza/PortfolioOptimiser.jl/docs/src/RiskMeasures/RiskMeasures.md

 ### Constants

-Some risk measures can be classified by the properties they contain.
-They are not types because there is overlap in some of them, if needing .
+It is useful to group risk measures by their properties other than their types.
+By defining constants which group various risk measure types with certain characteristics we can facilitate their use in the many different optimisation types offered by [`PortfolioOptimiser`](https://github.com/dcelisgarza/PortfolioOptimiser.jl/).
+This makes adding new features easier and lowers the difficulty in defining customised behaviour.

 ```@docs
 PortfolioOptimiser.RMSolvers